Kozea/WeasyPrint/docs/api_reference.rst

 In particular, ``target-counter()`` and ``target-text()`` are useful when it comes to tables of contents (see `an example`_).

 You can also control `PDF bookmarks`_ with WeasyPrint.
-Using the experimental_ ``bookmark-level``, ``bookmark-label`` and ``bookmark-state`` properties, you can add bookmarks that will be available in your PDF reader.
+Using the ``bookmark-level``, ``bookmark-label`` and ``bookmark-state`` properties, you can add bookmarks that will be available in your PDF reader.